 Incheon’s Metropolitan City Municipality and its Housing & City Development Corporation sought to construct a cultural complex integrating museum and library programming as a cultural landmark for the Geomdan New Town in the outskirts of Seoul’s metropolitan expansion in South Korea.
-The project brief sought to establish a museum to exhibit excavated historical relics of the region, as well as the construction of a new public library to address the expansion of its collection.
+The competition brief requested a museum to exhibit excavated historical relics of the region, as well as the construction of a new public library to address the expansion of its collection.
 The site of this new cultural complex is located at the corner of a large public park lake which serves as a critical ecological access point to the adjacent historical mountain ranges of the region.

-Through the synergy of library, museum & landscape, the client was interested in creating a cultural landmark in which knowledge, history, people, technology, and environment are harmonized by merging material culture (museum) and archival culture (library) representative of Incheon’s regional culture and ecologies.
+Through the synergy of library, museum, and landscape, our proposal An Ecology of Knowledge and Culture creates a cultural landmark in which knowledge, history, people, technology, and environment are harmonized by merging both material culture (museum) and archival culture (library) representative of the region of Incheon.
 We propose not a building in a park and not a series of discrete, sculptural edifices.
 Rather, inspired by the Korean Valley Section and the complex interactions of diverse ecological zones in a natural environment, our proposal is imagined as a multilayered border condition that mediates between repositories for three distinct forms of information – the library (recorded information), the museum (cultural objects embedded with information), and the landscape (biological information).
 We propose a synergizing framework of programmatic layers that will allow residents to enjoy, value, and celebrate Incheon Geomdan’s intellectual, historical, and biological inheritance.

 +